coffeegreg/YTuner/README.md

 Due to the use of the very popular SQLite database, YTuner will need to use the library provided by the SQLite development team.
 >!
 Important ! : Minimal version of SQLite library is 3.33.0 (2020-08-14)

-> If you faced problems with the SQLite library, read [this](doc/SQLITE.md) description.
+>Tip: If you faced problems with the SQLite library, read [this](doc/SQLITE.md) description.

 ## Configuration